-New year, new you.
-It’s an adage forced upon us every January, and with every year that goes by we continue to subscribe to new diets, eating plans, workout clothes, and useless devices we buy off Amazon and usually ditch by February.
-We’ve cut out carbs, eaten like cavemen, tried the Greek diet, Miami diet, and/or the Keto diet and now we’re only eating between the hours of 11am-7pm.
-And while a few of these diets may have helped us shed some of those post-holiday pounds (we can’t say no to grandma’s pumpkin pie), are these diets actually helping us?
+As humans, we’re constantly subscribing to new diets, eating plans, workout clothes, and useless devices we buy off Amazon only to ditch completely a few weeks in.
+We cut out carbs, eat like cavemen, try the Greek, Miami, and/or Keto diets and only eat between the hours of 11am-7pm.
+And while a few of these diets may actually help us shed a few pounds, are these diets actually helping us?
 Or are they causing more harm than good?

 Generally speaking, anything that helps us lose weight has to be good, right?
 Weight loss = skinny jeans.
 Sounds good to us.
 But we’re not doctors, so we went to someone who knows their stuff.
 Dr. Kimberly Parks is the Medical Director of Synergy Private Health in Boston and an Assistant Professor of Medicine at Harvard Medical School.
 A board-certified cardiologist and internal medicine specialist, she focuses on lifestyle and culinary medicine, using dietary patterns to improve health.
 With a large teaching kitchen at her practice, she also hosts cooking classes to teach patients how to easily incorporate healthy, delicious food into their diets.